 (i) a closure notice has been given in respect of the licensed landfill under the Environmental Protection Act 1986 section 68A(2); and

-(ii) the waste is used as required by the closure notice.
+(ii) the waste is used as required by the closure notice;

+(i) asbestos containing material if the material is —

+(i) taken to the licensed landfill otherwise than in contravention of the Environmental Protection (Controlled Waste) Regulations 2004 regulation 44; and

+(ii) buried at the licensed landfill in compliance with the conditions on the licence.

 (2) A licensee may by application in the approved form claim an exemption from the requirement under regulation 8 to weigh waste on a weighbridge.

 (3) A licensee of a category 63 licensed landfill may by application in an approved form claim an exemption from the requirements of regulation 10(5) and (6) in respect of a return period if no waste has been disposed of to landfill on the licensed landfill.